 Nurse's Aide Certificate and Certification Programs

-These programs are typically designed to teach students the skills needed to assist with a variety of basic healthcare procedures under the direction of a nursing staff, including patient care, vital-sign measurement and medication administration.
-Upon completion of the program requirements, students can be prepared to take their state certification examination, which typically consists of both a skills and written test.
+Training programs are typically designed to teach students the skills needed to assist with a variety of basic healthcare procedures under the direction of a nursing staff, including patient care, vital-sign measurement and medication administration.
+Upon completion of the program requirements, students are prepared to take their state certification exam, which usually consists of both practical and written tests.

 Depending on the state or school, a high school diploma or equivalent may be required for admission into the program.
 Candidates may also be required to submit to criminal background checks, physical examinations and drug screenings.